'Trump baby' balloon to fly outside British parliament as big protests expected

 “America is our friend and you have to be able to speak to your friends in a certain way,” he said.

-“You are usually more concerned about someone who is in your own household, or your neighbor down the street, than someone who is in the next village or town.”
+“You are usually more concerned about someone who is in your own household, or your neighbour down the street, than someone who is in the next village or town.”

 Reporting By Andrew MacAskill; editing by Guy Faulconbridge